 For application information please see our how to apply page.

 Standard entry requirements apply.
-A typical offer would be around 260-300 UCAS tariff points.
+A typical offer would be BCC at A Level or DMM at BTEC.
 Applicants are normally expected to hold GCSE Mathematics at grade C or above, or an approved equivalent.
-In addition, applicants are expected to have studied a physical education, sports science or related science subject at A-level, BTEC level 3 diploma or equivalent qualifications.
+In addition, applicants are expected to have studied a physical education, sports science or related science subject at A Level, BTEC level 3 diploma or equivalent qualifications.

 For information regarding English language requirements at the University, please see our IELTS page.